 I don’t follow Onward anywhere online, but from a quick look at their social media I didn’t see any mention of who their OEM is.
 I have seen an Instagram comment where somebody asked ‘Who’s making these?’ and the reply was ‘We are’, but I am skeptical to be honest.
 Every single aspect of the Recce Rig looks like it’s been put together by Tactical Tailor.
 The colours available, the black pouch linings, the type of multicam webbing used, the shaping of the pouch lids, the stitching style, the use of MC loop to close the pouch lids.. the list goes on.
 Either they are made by TT, a sub-contractor of TT, or Onward has setup a manufacturing facility that copies everything TT does down to pretty small details and follows TT’s design philosophy unbelievably closely.

 If my original guess is right an Tac Tailor does make the Recces then they will of course make a profit on each one and then charge for warehousing and shipping.
 Then Onward will again have to make a profit on top of their warehousing activity costs and of course the usual shipping charge at checkout.
 This is not some terrible thing and very far from uncommon in the gear industry, because somewhat-similarly to firearms manufacture there just aren’t huge and well established facilities that can churn out nylon goods in every small town – there are more of them than there are good firearm factories, but they aren’t ten a penny.

-If you combine that more traditional construction method with the extra layer of costs involved in the Recce (again, many US companies run like this) and put that against GFG being both manufacturer and retailer then I think we can establish why the respective costs are what they are despite the high cost of doing business in Europe.
+If you combine that more traditional construction method with the extra layer of costs involved in the Recce (again, many US companies run like this) and put that against GFG being both manufacturer and retailer, then I think we can establish why the respective price points are what they are, despite the high cost of doing business in Europe.